Antiparasitic combination · For Dogs

 This dosage information is for educational purposes only.
 Always consult your veterinarian before giving any medication to your pet.
 Dosages may vary based on your pet's health conditions, other medications, and individual factors.

 Content reviewed by licensed veterinarians.
-This information is sourced from veterinary drug references including Plumb's Veterinary Drug Handbook and the Merck Veterinary Manual.
+Sourced from Plumb's Veterinary Drug Handbook and the Merck Veterinary Manual.

-Dosage Calculator
+Dosage Calculator · 01

-Enter your dog's weight to calculate the recommended dose.
+Enter your dog's weight

-Heartgard Plus Dosage Chart for Dogs by Weight
+Heartgard Plus dosage for dogs by weight

 Scroll sideways to see full table

-| Weight | Low Dose | Standard Dose | Max Dose | Frequency |
+| Weight | Low Dose | Standard | Max Safe | Frequency |

 |---|---|---|---|---|